Yaelts2/EEG-project/README.md

    -    `report_consonant only.txt`: classification report for reduced classes/consonant only
    -    `Confusion matrix_consonant only`: confusion matrix for reduced number of classes prediction

+  - `Train.py`: Script for predicting multi-class classification of 11 phinemes.
+  - `Vowel and consonant.py`: Script for predicting binary classification of vowel vs. consonant
+  - `Consonant_only.py`: prediction of reduced classes/phonemes with only consonant letters
+  - `Preprocess.py`: a script for extracting and preprocessing data from eeg .edf file based on the events.tsv file